Medically reviewed by Drugs.com. Last updated on Sep 12, 2021.

 • Gastroesophageal fistula/perforation: Serious and potentially fatal gastrointestinal and esophageal necrosis and perforation may occur following treatment.
 Due to the high risk for fistula, do not use in patients with esophageal tumors eroding into the trachea or bronchial tree/wall.
 Use is contraindicated in patients with existing tracheoesophageal or bronchoesophageal fistula.

 • Hemorrhage: Patients with esophageal varices or tumors eroding into pulmonary blood vessels are at increased risk for hemorrhage, including fatal massive pulmonary hemoptysis (FMH).
-Other risk factors for FMH include large, centrally-located tumors, cavitating tumors, or extensive tumor extrinsic to the bronchus.
+Do not administer light directly to an area with esophageal varices due to the potential for hemorrhage.
+Other risk factors for FMH include large, centrally located tumors, cavitating tumors, or extensive tumor extrinsic to the bronchus.

-• Ocular photosensitivity: Ocular discomfort has been reported with sun or bright light exposure.
-For at least 30 days (and until ocular sensitivity resolves), when outdoors, patients should wear dark sunglasses which have an average white light transmittance of <4%.
+• Ocular photosensitivity: Ocular discomfort has been reported with sun or bright light exposure (or car headlights).
+For at least 30 days (and until ocular sensitivity resolves), when outdoors, patients should wear dark sunglasses that have an average white light transmittance of <4%.

 • Esophageal/gastric varices: Not suited for treatment of patients with esophageal or gastric varices (due to the high risk for hemorrhage).

 • Hepatic impairment: Elimination may be prolonged in hepatic impairment; toxicities may be increased.
-Photosensitivity may be increased beyond 90 days in patients with mild-to-severe hepatic impairment.
+Photosensitivity may persist beyond 90 days in patients with mild to severe hepatic impairment.

 • Renal impairment: Elimination may be prolonged in renal impairment; toxicities may be increased.
-Photosensitivity may be increased beyond 90 days in patients with severe renal impairment.
+Photosensitivity may persist beyond 90 days in patients with severe renal impairment.